DataDog/documentation/content/en/serverless/step_functions/installation.md

 ---

 ### Requirements
-* The full Step Function execution length must be less than 90 minutes for full traces.
+* The full Step Function execution length must be less than 6 hours for full traces.
 * Linked Lambda traces are supported for Node.js (layer v112+) and Python (layer v95+) runtimes.

 ### How it works